-Total Staff: To support the above emergency functions, the OIT will have 6 staff members/contractors on call for security/COOP issues/incidents, to oversee computer room operations, to monitor and perform incident response for telecommunications, and to monitor and perform incident response for essential systems.
-In addition, OIT will retain one part-time (4 hours a day) on-site contractor to perform system backup and monitoring functions.
+Total Staff: To support the above emergency functions, the OIT will have six staff members/contractors on call for security/COOP issues/incidents, to oversee computer room operations, to monitor and perform incident response for telecommunications, and to monitor and perform incident response for essential systems.

-Under a shutdown, OCHCO will have to ensure that timecards are certified and released for the pre-shutdown pay period; process furlough actions, approve furlough actions; respond to inquires from employees; and obtain daily roll call from essential employees for payroll purposes.
-The following employees will be retained to support these operations: The Chief Human Capital Officer, Personnel Services Director (initially for three days and possibly on rotation with the Chief Human Capital Officer), an HR specialist and an Administrative Assistant.
+Under a shutdown, OCHCO will have to ensure that timecards are certified and released for the pre-shutdown pay period; process furlough actions; approve furlough actions; respond to inquiries from employees; and obtain daily roll call from essential employees for payroll purposes.
+The following employees will be retained to support these operations: The Chief Human Capital Officer; Operations Services Division Director; HRIS Administrator; and a Payroll Administrator.

 Total Staff: Four staff members will be retained, some full-time and some part-time.

-Total Staff: Five staff members would be retained.
+Total Staff: Five staff members would be retained or on call.

 In order to respond to legal questions from staff performing excepted functions, the Office of Legal Counsel would retain two staff members on a rotating, on-call basis.